 - 1 small zucchini (halved lengthwise and sliced)

 - 1 cup frozen peas

-- Remove from heat and stir in peas and spinach, stir.
-Cover and let sit 2 minutes until peas are warmed through and spinach is wilted.
+- Remove from heat and stir in peas, spinach, and Parmesan.
+Cover and let it sit for 2 minutes until the peas are warmed through and the spinach is wilted.

 Want to save this recipe?

 Create an account easily save your favorite content, so you never forget a recipe again.

 Tag @thereciperebel or hashtag #thereciperebel — I love to see what you’re making!Tag @thereciperebel